INTERNATIONAL CONFERENCE ON QUANTUM NANOSCIENCE 2023

 Bringing the quantum nanoscience community together

 There are many conferences that cover subfields of quantum nanoscience.
 However, as far as the organizers know, there is currently no conference that brings this broad community under one roof.
-With this conference, we are bringing together leading experts and young scientists from all around the globe to share recent advances and have in-depth discussions on these exciting research topics.
+With the IBS Conference on Quantum Nanoscience 2023, we are bringing together leading experts and young scientists from all around the globe to share recent advances and have in-depth discussions on these exciting research topics.

 Besides the invited speakers listed below, we will have several contributed speakers in each session chosen from the submitted abstracts.
 You can also participate to the conference with a poster presentation or simply as a listener.